mehditr/QuantWorld/content/project/internal_projectVIII/index.md

-# Support Vector Machine & Gradient Boosting Approaches
+# Support Vector Machine Approach

 Support vector machine is a popular supervised machine learning approach and can be applied in both classification and regression problem.
 The general idea behind support vector machine is, choose the best line, or in linear algebra terminology a hyperplane, that maximizes the distance among points that are closest to the line or,the 'hyperplane' but actually they belong to anothe class. we call SVC from SVM for classification purposes and SVR for regression goals.
 In the regression that I will apply it, the aim is to find that minimizes the error and maximizes the margin.There are two types of margin, hard and soft and the hard margine is narrower than soft margine and it performs as the same as regularization technique.
 Soft margine allows more misclassified points in the model.